danillouz/dans.garden/content/lambda-nodejs-event-loop.md

 ---
-title: "AWS Lambda and the Node.js event loop"
+title: AWS Lambda and the Node.js event loop
-description: "Lambda can freeze and thaw its execution context, which can impact Node.js event loop behavior."
+description: Lambda can freeze and thaw its execution context, which can impact Node.js event loop behavior.
 date: 2019-05-30
 updated: 2023-02-03
 tags: